Artificial intelligence will not make police body-worn cameras more effective

 Transparency is voided when police weaponize copyrighted music

 An unsettling trend in law enforcement is occurring whereby police officers are weaponizing copyrighted music to thwart bystander recordings of police from going viral.
-It is not a mistake or a game but a growing police tactic.
-During a recent exchange with Black Lives Matter activists, an Alameda County Sheriff’s deputy in California was caught on camera pulling out his phone to soundtrack the interaction with Taylor Swift’s “Blank Space.”
+During a recent exchange with Black Lives Matter activists, a sheriff’s deputy in California was caught pulling out his phone to soundtrack the interaction with Taylor Swift’s “Blank Space.”

 Body-worn cameras and ending the public subsidization of police accountability